Insights

 In this blog, we’ll explore what vulnerability in this context means, why identifying it is crucial, and how doing so can enhance the overall customer experience.

-Vulnerability in customer interactions refers to individuals who may be experiencing temporary or long-term challenges that impact their ability to engage with your business.
+Vulnerability in customer interactions refers to individuals who may be experiencing temporary or long-term challenges, or personal circumstances, that impact their ability to engage with your business.
 Vulnerability could include any of the following:

-Some people may experience multiple vulnerabilities at once, which means confidently handling these complex interactions can be tricky.
+Some people may experience multiple vulnerabilities at once, which means confidently handling these complex interactions as contact centre agents can be tricky.
 But understanding and recognizing these vulnerabilities is just the first step.

-As well as being the right thing to do, recognizing vulnerable customers is increasingly becoming a regulatory requirement.
+As well as being the right thing to do, recognizing vulnerable customers and treating them fairly is increasingly becoming a regulatory requirement.

 Frameworks such as Consumer Duty emphasize that financial firms must deliver fair outcomes for all customers, particularly those in vulnerable situations.
 Meanwhile, energy regulator Ofgem also places specific emphasis on identifying vulnerability in customers.